To run this script

 Select Script → Layout → Export_PCB_Drill_Gerber from the Menus.

-Or in Version 13 or higher you can run the utility directly from this page using this button.
+Or, in versions that support the script, you can run the utility directly from this page using this button.

 This utility provides a single dialog to export the manufacturing files for every layer of every PCB style design in the project, rather than exporting them one at a time for each layer of each layout.
 It has settings for how drill and Gerber files should be exported for the current project.
 When the run the script the following dialog will appear.